Compare Rhode Island Electricity Rates

 Here are the current Rhode Island electricity rates for each utility along with the retail energy provider rates RI residents can switch to.
 Start by locating your utility below and selecting the rate you would like to switch to.

 Rhode Island Average Bill

 Rhode Island residents are serviced by the utility National Grid for their electricity.
-However, as a Rhode Island resident or business owner, you have the ability to shop electricity rates from other providers.
-You may have noticed your electricity bill is separated into supply rate and distribution rate.
+However, as a Rhode Island resident or business owner, you have the ability to shop for electricity rates from other providers.
+You may have noticed your electricity bill is separated into the supply rate and distribution rate.
 The distribution rate is charged by your utility and cannot be changed.
 However, the supply rate can be shopped around for Rhode Island residents thanks to energy deregulation.

 While Rhode Islanders pay about the national average for natural gas, residential electricity rates are about 25% higher on average.
 Rhode Island commercial and industrial sectors pay even high rates than residential.
 Rhode Island businesses pay 30% higher electricity rates and industrial pays over 90% higher electricity rates on average.

-Rhode Island began the process of restructuring and deregulating their energy market in January of 1998.
+Rhode Island began the process of restructuring and deregulating its energy market in January of 1998.
 25 independent energy providers were allowed to service the state initially.
 However, the utilities could offer an interim rate of 3.2 cents/kWh which was much lower than any rates the independent energy retailers were able to offer.

-After a year and a half of energy deregulation, only 2,000 of the Rhode Island’s nearly half million residents had switched to an independent retail provider.
+After a year and a half of energy deregulation, only 2,000 of the Rhode Island’s nearly half-million residents had switched to an independent retail provider.
 Because so few were switching electricity rates, the Rhode Island House of Representatives passed a bill in 2002 to help establish a competitive market.
 The bill allowed Rhode Island municipalities to set up aggregations to help customers benefit from a large economy of scale.